rydmike/squircle_study/README.md

 To run and build this demo you must use Flutter `Channel stable, 3.32.0` or later.

 A web version of the latest Squircle Study companion app can be found here https://rydmike.com/squircle/latest.
-Please note that the Flutter SDK `RoundedSuperellipseBorder` does not yet support WEB.
-If used on WEB it draws ordinary circular rounded corners instead.
+At original release in version 3.32.0 of Flutter SDK the `RoundedSuperellipseBorder` did not support WEB.
+In the latest build of linked web demo with Flutter 3.38.3 stable, it works on WEB too.

 ## TLDR